septentrio-gnss/PointOneCorrectionsWithSeptentrio/osr/README.md

    * Option 2: Polaris protocol, which requires using the open source Polaris library run in an external CPU (e.g. Raspberry Pi)

-## Option 1: Using NTRIP on board the Septentrio receiver
+## Option 1: Using NTRIP on board the Septentrio receivers
 Besides Polaris protocol, PointOne also supports NTRIP.
 Luckily all Septentrio receivers support NTRIP and have an NTRIP client embedded in the GNSS receiver.
 This can be accessed via the web-user interface.

 A guide on how to use NTRIP in Septentrio receivers can be found here: